-Equipment (including mops) and surfaces contaminated with blood or fluids capable of transmitting blood-borne pathogens should be cleaned thoroughly.
+Equipment (including mops) and surfaces contaminated with blood or fluids capable of transmitting bloodborne pathogens should be cleaned thoroughly and then disinfected with bleach solution (1:10).

 5.2 Waste

 Disposable sharp items such as lancets, needles, or broken glass, if contaminated with blood, should be carefully handled and placed by the user in an approved puncture-resistant container.
 Suctioned fluids, excretions, and secretions may be carefully poured down drains connected to the sanitary sewer system.